kristiinara/GraphifySwift/README.md

 Queries classes that do not have any subclasses, where number of methods and attributes is low and where they inherit from a class whose number of methods and attributes is high.

 ##### How are parameters determined
-High number of methods and attributes and low number of methods and attributes both need to be determined statistically using the boxplot technique.
+High number of methods and attributes and low number of methods and attributes both need to be determined statistically using the box-plot technique.

-Qurrently high number of attributes and methods is set to 20 and low number of attributes and methods is set to 5.
+Currently high number of attributes and methods is set to 20 and low number of attributes and methods is set to 5.

 ##### Implementation details
 \-

 ##### References

 There are different definition for this code smell.
-We tried to implement the defintion used by decor/ptidej-5 (https://wiki.ptidej.net/doku.php?id=sad): "A class that inherits from a large parent class but that provides little behaviour and without subclasses".
+We tried to implement the definition used by decor/ptidej-5 (https://wiki.ptidej.net/doku.php?id=sad): "A class that inherits from a large parent class but that provides little behaviour and without subclasses".
 The given rule card (although a little bit confusing considering the textual description) is as follows

     RULE_CARD : TraditionBreaker {
    		RULE : TraditionBreaker {INHERIT: inherited FROM: LargeParentClass ONE TO: ChildClass ONE } ;